Sports connects us

 Former Miami Dolphins head coach Brian Flores filed a class-action lawsuit on Tuesday against the NFL and all 32 teams, alleging racial discrimination in hiring processes across the league.

-In the suit, Flores specifically named the Dolphins, the New York Giants, and the Denver Broncos and cited text messages between himself and New England Patriots coach Bill Belichick.
+In the suit, Flores named the Dolphins, the New York Giants, and the Denver Broncos and cited texts between himself and New England Patriots coach Bill Belichick.
 In the suit, Flores alleges that text messages were sent to him by Bill Belichick, while the Patriots head coach mistakenly believed he was messaging Brian Daboll.

 Belichick's messages show that Daboll had already secured the Giants' head-coaching job three days before Flores interviewed.
 Flores contends that his interview with the Giants and an interview he had in 2019 with the Broncos were a sham.
 The firing of Flores comes after Miami's first back-to-back winning season since 2002.